 - Eat a palm sized protein at each meal (eggs, fish, lean steak, no dark meat)

-- Eat 3 serving sizes of vegetables per day
+- Eat 3 servings of vegetables per day

 - Drink 3/4 gallon of a water a day, with food, and you are supposed to drink room temperature water or warmer

-- Get 56 hours of rest a week
+- Get 56 hours of sleep a week

 - You can have condiments as long as they have less than 5g of sugar serving